Zorgkantoor Living Lab

 IT and organization roadmap as a basis for successful implementation and scaling

-Getting started with a Living Lab?
+Do you want to get started with a Living Lab?

 'A difficult process is never enjoyable, of course, but for the family of those in need of care, it's even more bothersome.
 How remarkable would it be if you can bring improvement to that?
 It has a tremendous impact, and people are truly grateful for it.'